 Some Windows 10 users have encountered cases where their operating system crashed unexpectedly and displayed a blue screen error.
 Then, the computer screen will display the message “Your PC ran into a problem and needs to restart.
 We’ll restart for you“.

-Screen of Death (BSOD) errors.
-It can happen system crashes and require your computer to reboot due to hardware problems, Driver driver problem, corrupt system file, machine overheating, computer infected with virus etc.
+It can happen system crashes and require your computer to reboot due to hardware problems, driver problems, corrupt system files, machine overheating, computer infected with a virus, etc.

 Step 1: Press the Windows + I shortcut to open the Settings application.